-Doesn't matter if it's a hunk of beautifully wrapped, artisan cheese to go with our festive cheese board or a bottle of really, really, really good olive oil at the bottom of our stocking, if we can eat it, we're happy.
+Doesn't matter if it's a hunk of beautifully wrapped, artisan cheese to go with our festive cheese board or a bottle of really, really, really good olive oil , if we can eat it, we're happy.
 And because we know we're not alone in this, we've gone ahead and rounded up some of the best places to source some delightfully gift-able foods for the season of giving.

 Yotam Ottolenghi introduced us to heaps of ingredients most of us had never heard of before – harissa and za'atar, we're looking at you – and created delicious recipes that, well, used loads of said ingredients.
 Which means that, sometimes, it's easier to buy his products than it is to make them yourself.
 It's very convenient indeed that the chef opened a range of delis where you can do just that, from preserves to spice mixes like dukkah.
 Christmas time sees the shops stock festive produce like Christmas pudding, biscuits and a whole range of hampers.